 My daughter told me she wouldn’t leave the airport until she could see I was safely through Security with Kitty in hand.
 I started to hyperventilate a little after Priscilla left.
 A very nice young Security person named Janine helped me through Security.
 She was very concerned about our not losing the cat.
 She was efficient and helpful.
 She helped me put Kitty back into the cat carrier after she verified the emptiness of it.
 I shall forever like the name Janine.

 Dear daughter phoned me as I left the security area.
 She had been watching through a window and knew all was well.

 The flight to Saskatchewan had an hour’s layover in Denver.
 The airport was very cold.
 There are 93 gates for United Airlines at the Denver airport.
 I carried my Emerald Kitty Kitty a long ways and then I limped onto the moving walkway.
 Kitty was still sedated, so I stopped for a hearty sandwich and just made it in time to the gate for final boarding.

-On board the flight to Denver, it was noisy and cold.
+On board the flight from Denver, toward Saskatchewan, was noisy, dark and cold.

 I asked the plane's steward if I may put my cat on the seat beside me after take-off.
-The drafts at my feet were so cold.
-Kitty had to be freezing.
-He said yes.
-It's standard procedure for items to be allowed on the seat after take off, once the seat belt light is turned off, he said.
+The drafts at my feet were so cold: Kitty had to be freezing.
+The steward replied with a nod that it is standard procedure for items to be allowed on the seat after take off, once the seat belt light is turned off.